 Like everything in life, there are pros and cons to paying off your credit card debt with the snowball method.
 It's all about achieving those small wins right off the bat.
 You're a lot more likely to pay off a card quickly, which will motivate you to keep going and pay off the next one, and so on.

-If you don't necessarily need small wins to keep you motivated and saving money is your motivating factor, then the debt avalanche is the best debt payoff method for you!
+If you don't necessarily need small wins to keep you motivated and saving money is your motivating factor, then the debt avalanche method is the best way for you!
 Here's how it works:

 - Line your debts up from the highest interest rate to the lowest interest rate.